 The compass is located at the helm station in direct view of the operator when navigating the boat.
-Following the instructions in the compass manual included in the "Owners Packet" will help you make compensation adjustments.
+Follow the compass instructions included in the Owner's Packet to make compensation adjustments.

 ENGINE FLUSHING SYSTEM

 The onboard engine flushing system is used to clean the cooling water passages of your engine using a garden hose and tap water.
 To operate this system, do the following steps: